 A study in 2011 found that 2.5 million people visited Karbala on the day of Arbaeen in 2013, pilgrims visited Jerusalem for a few reasons: to understand and appreciate their religion through a tangible experience, to feel secure about their religious beliefs, and to connect personally to the holy city.

-Rich and affluent tourist are preferred to spend more visits to remote places where they get pollution free airs to breath.It is the tourism that is designed to contribute to the protection ofthe environment or at least minimize damage to it, often involving travel to areas of natural interest in developing countries or participation in environmental projects
+Rich and affluent tourists are preferred to spend more visits to remote places where they get pollution free airs to breathe.It is the tourism that is designed to contribute to the protection of the environment or at least minimizes damage to it, often involving travel to areas of natural interest in developing countries or participation in environmental projects

-This refers to people traveling to distance places looking to their routes and attending to family obligations.
+This refers to people traveling to distant places looking to their routes and attending to family obligations.
 Marriage and death bring people together to their native places.
-Persons who are settled overseas during later part of life visit place of their birth for giving boost to ethnic tourism.
+Persons who are settled overseas during the later part of life visit place of their birth for giving a boost to ethnic tourism.

-There is a trend among the youth to take adventure tour.
-They go for trekking, rock climbing, river rafting etc. They organized camp fire and stay under the blue sky.
+There is a trend among the youth to take an adventure tour.
+They go for trekking, rock climbing, river rafting, etc. They organized campfire and stay under the blue sky.
 This tourism is meant for people with strong nerves who can tolerate stress.

 The Artful Music Tourist Board is a movement, started to celebrate this, in 2003 by musicians and their friends at The Paradise Bar (now Royal Albert pub) in London, UK.

 It involves traveling and arranging tours in order to popularize various village destinations.